Medal of Honor recipient watches grandson graduate as a Combat Medic

 |0

-This work, Medal of Honor recipient watches grandson graduate as a Combat Medic [Image 7 of 7], by Bryan Lunn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Medal of Honor recipient watches grandson graduate as a Combat Medic, by Bryan Lunn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.